pewa2303/Test/Test.md

 PS C:\>
 ```
 Back to nmap and PowerShell.
 I try to avoid 3rd party tools wherever possible.
 Why?
 These tools are only available if they are installed on the system.
-The problem is that I might have these tools available on other systems and therefore have to work with onboard resources, even if the software is available, who says I can install it?
+The problem is that I might not have these tools available on other systems and therefore have to work with onboard resources, even if the software is available, who says I can install it?
 Certainly, also my function shown here is not on board by default.
 But a mini port scanner called Test Connection.

  This is a wonderful transition to monitoring with onboard resources.